PBproblemsolving/rcPVPT_reddit_client_with_python_vim_praw_tmux/readme.md

 3. fill in your .redditmux.sh with your env activator command
 4. $ sh .redditmux.sh
 5. ????
-7. command with reader.<cmd> and reload "out_file"s with ":e"
+7. command with reader.<cmd>, reload "out_file"s with ":e", write content in "input.txt"
 6. ENJOY

 One can cast it with Fire